 CineGlobe showcases the talents of both amateur filmmakers and very established professionals, though a high production value is still required, which, does not leave a huge opening for amateurs.
 The 48 Hour Film Project was the only exception, as it mostly consisted of beginners in VR, but professionals in the audio-visual production.

-The Interlopers were the only professional team in VR with their whimsical short film Tangerine, about a ballad-singing, guitar-strumming space cowboy and two hipsters separated by the time-space continuum.
+The Interlopers were the only professional team in VR with their philosophical, musical short film Tangerine, about a mysterious space cowboy summoned by a pair of meditating hipsters.
 Their film stood out not only with its high 360° video quality and vibrant colours, but, also, as it was shot from an uncommon vantage point.

 “Hartman explained, “one thing that we really wanted to do with The 48 Hour Film Project was to introduce people who are in the film world but aren’t necessarily getting into VR, wanted to see what they could do with VR with very little experience, and I think now they are all very interested with continuing in this new medium.”